Alexander McKee

-Alexander McKee (c.
-1735 – 15 January 1799) was an American-born military officer and colonial official in the British Indian Department during the French and Indian War, the American Revolutionary War, and the Northwest Indian War.
-He achieved the rank of Deputy Superintendent General in 1794, the second highest position in the British Indian Department at the time.
+Deputy Superintendent-General Alexander McKee (c.
+1735 – 15 January 1799) was a British Indian Department officer and merchant who served the American Revolutionary War and the Northwest Indian War.
+He achieved the rank of deputy superintendent-general in 1794, the second highest position in the Indian Department at the time.

 Biography

-Alexander McKee was born about 1735, the second son of Thomas McKee an Irish immigrant (probably Scots-Irish from northern Ireland), fur trader, Indian Agent, and interpreter for General Forbes at Fort Pitt, and Nonhelema Hokolesqua (c.
-1718–1786), an 18th century Shawnee leader and sister of Chief Cornstalk.
+Alexander McKee was born about 1735, the second son of Thomas McKee an Irish immigrant (probably Scots-Irish from northern Ireland), fur trader, and Indian Agent.
 McKee developed a lifelong relationship with the Ohio Indian tribes.

 As a young man, Alexander McKee began working with traders who did business with the Indians of the Ohio Country.
 Soon, he was able to establish his own trading business.
-Because of his good relations with the Ohio tribes, Indian agent George Croghan enlisted McKee in the service of the Crown's Indian Department.
+Because of his good relations with the Ohio tribes, Indian agent George Croghan enlisted McKee to join the British Indian Department.
 Around 1764, McKee settled in what is now McKees Rocks, Pennsylvania, and built a substantial house.
 George Washington visited him there in 1770, and mentions this in his diary.
 McKee continued in the service of Pennsylvania for some time after the outbreak of the American Revolutionary War.

 Around 1768 or 1769, McKee married a woman in a Shawnee village on the Ohio River.
 Her identity is unknown; she may have been a Shawnee woman, or possibly a white captive named Charlotte Brown who had been raised among the Shawnees.
-They had a son, Thomas McKee.

-Following mistreatment by the settlers, he left the Americans in favor of the British at Detroit.
+He had a son, Thomas McKee.
+After he was the subject of mistreatment by American Patriots, McKee left Pennsylvania and defected to the British at Fort Detroit.
 It was during this transition that he established his well-known association with Matthew Elliott and the Girty brothers: Simon, James, and George.

 During the next 25 years, Alexander McKee led efforts to promote the alliance of the Indians with the British, most especially with the Shawnee, but also with the majority of the Northwest Indian tribes.
 He guarded the interests of the Indians and was their honest friend.
-The Continental Congress branded him a traitor for remaining loyal to the British Empire and organizing several tribes on the side of the British.
+The Continental Congress branded him a traitor for remaining loyal to Britain and organizing several tribes on the side of the British.

 "Alexander McKee, the British Indian Agent, who resided at the Machachac towns, on Mad River, during the incursion of General Logan from Kentucky in 1786, was obliged to flee with his effects.
-He had a large lot of swine, which were driven on to the borders of this stream, and when the Indians (Shawnee) came on they called the river Koshko Sepe, which in the Shawnee language signified 'The Creek of the Hogs, or Hog Stream'."
+He had a large lot of swine, which were driven on to the borders of this stream, and when the Indians came on they called the river Koshko Sepe, which in the Shawnee language signified 'The Creek of the Hogs, or Hog Stream'."

 McKee negotiated several treaties on behalf of the British authorities with the Indigenous First Nations of Upper Canada in the Detroit area.
 This included Treaty 2 or "McKee's Purchase", which surrendered a large part of what is now South-western Ontario.